Want to build a brand your customer’s trust?

 It represents your purpose and communicates to your customers what your brand can do for them.

-And if it’s not well-thought-out, well-researched, or fully understood by your audience, it could damage your relationship and ability to build trust from the get-go.
+And if it’s not well-thought-out, well-researched, or fully understood by your audience, it could damage your relationship and ability to build assurance from the get-go.

-An interesting study identifies two primary components of trust: competency and benevolence.
+An interesting study identifies two primary components of trust: competence and benevolence.

 Competence represents your brand’s ability to realize and deliver on promises, and benevolence represents the intentions and motives beneficial to consumers or factors that matter to them.

-Both of those should be embodied in your value proposition: what matters most to your customers and how your company and they should buy from you.
+Both of those should be embodied in your value proposition: what matters most to your customers and how they should buy from you.

-But despite the important role that value propositions play, research from Quicksprout shows that more than half of businesses – 54% – do nothing t optimize their value propositions.
+But despite the important role that value propositions play, research from Quicksprout shows that more than half of businesses – 54% – do nothing to optimize their value propositions.

-Think of this way: your value proposition is the first promise you make to your customers.
+Think of it this way: your value proposition is the first promise you make to your customers.

 Instead, put real effort into the creation and optimization of your value proposition.